David Ortiz throws terrible ceremonial first pitch (Video)

 — MLB GIFS (@MLBGIFs) June 23, 2017

-He shook off the bad performance with a laugh.
-He can continue to smile, knowing his number looks good sitting above Fenway Park.
+Ortiz shook off the bad performance with a laugh.
+He can continue to smile knowing his number looks good sitting above Fenway Park.

 — MLB GIFS (@MLBGIFs) June 23, 2017

-Ortiz was well deserving of the honor, having made 10 All-Star games and winning 3 World Series as a member of the Red Sox.
+Ortiz was well deserving of the honor, having made 10 All-Star games and winning three World Series championships as a member of the Red Sox.

 Shane McNichol covers college basketball and the NBA for Larry Brown Sports.
 He also blogs about basketball at Palestra Back and has contributed to Rush The Court, ESPN.com, and USA Today Sports Weekly.
 Follow him on Twitter @OnTheShaneTrain.